Birds-eye render of Newhey Habitat Bank with habitats restored, including new fens, meadows, ponds, trees, scrub, and grassland

 Habitat Bank overview

-Strategically placed to connect habitats across the area, the Newhey Habitat Bank is just beside the Crompton Moor Site of Biological Importance (SBI), a designated site that will benefit from connectivity to our Habitat Bank.
+Strategically placed to connect habitats across the area, Newhey Habitat Bank is just beside the Crompton Moor Site of Biological Importance (SBI), a designated site that will benefit from connectivity to our Habitat Bank.

 BNG delivery